Busy professionals look around.

 Being busy is easier than being productive.
 Being busy looks like getting shit done.
 Productive IS actually getting shit done.

 But let’s not kid ourselves.
-Most of us actually do have responsibilities like work, family, and significant others.
-So how can we juggle all of this, and still find time to work out, eat right, and pursue our personal interests?
+Most of us have responsibilities like work, family, and significant others.
+So how can we juggle all of this and still find time to work out, eat right, and pursue our personal interests?

 CHALLENGE #1: DO ONE THING FOR YOURSELF THIS WEEKEND

 Turn your phone, the computer, and the TV off for an entire weekend.
 Run no errands and do no household chores.
 Wake up and do one thing for yourself that you’ve put off.

 The good news is that it’s not our fault we have shitty time management skills and associate being busy with being important.